 How Often Will My Snake Eat?

-Younger snakes can eat as often as twice per week, but as they age, the eating will slow down, and they can eat as little as every other week, especially if they eat something hard to digest, like an egg.
-Snakes can also change their metabolism at will, so it can be challenging to determine when they will eat.
+Younger snakes can eat as often as twice or thrice per week, but as they age, the eating will slow down, and they can eat as little as every other week, especially if they eat something hard to digest, like an egg.
+Snakes can also change their metabolism depending on the ambient temperature, so it can be challenging to determine when they will eat.
 A large python can go as long as 6 months without eating, but we recommend contacting your vet if a month has gone by to make sure your pet is not suffering from a blockage or other health problem.

 While most snakes can eat an occasional small egg without any negative health issues, we recommend avoiding it unless you own an egg-eating snake.
 The hard shells will cause them to go dormant longer than normal, robbing them of nutrients if it occurs too often, and in the case of the popular ball python and boa constrictors, it can be life-threatening.
 Snakes don’t usually get treats but feeding them a varied diet of healthy foods like rodents and fowl can help them avoid health issues and creates a diet similar to what they might get in the wild.
 If you want to serve eggs and have a suitable snake, only provide small eggs from a quail or smaller.
 Larger eggs can cause complications even in snakes that can normally eat them, and it’s better if you contact your vet and ask about the safety of feeding the hard shells to your specific breed.